Speak to an expert today 1300 349 382

 ...Free Shipping Australia Wide

 Subterranean Termite habits have adapted extremely successfully to their unique environment and role in the ecosystem.
-Termites have a highly evolved social organisation and hierarchical structure with an exclusive food source, while living in an almost closed environment.
+Termites have a highly evolved social organisation and hierarchical structure.
+With an exclusive food source, termites live in an almost closed environment.
 It is therefore no wonder that so much is spent on termite control world wide.

-Further to create an artificial or forced aggregation in a natural environment we must first intercept those specific termites that are foraging for new food sources and also produce the signal by those termites to other termites to create aggregation and feeding over other desirable food sources.
-To achieve such an outcome requires apparatus designed with many of the stimuli in the perfect balance and then kept in a favourable condition, in a favourable location for the greatest amount of time possible.
+To create an artificial or forced aggregation in a natural environment we must first intercept those specific termites that are foraging for new food sources.
+Then we need to force the signal by those termites to other termites to create aggregation and feeding over other desirable food sources.
+To achieve such an outcome requires apparatus designed to satisfy termite habits in the perfect balance and then kept in a favourable condition, in a favourable location for the greatest amount of time possible.

 The apparatus once active with the desired species of termites must then be capable of having termite bait added without causing the termites to abandon.
 This proactive inspection although simple and quick to do with the correctly designed apparatus has (up until the creation of the TermiteMansion) been best performed by someone with experience in monitoring and baiting termites due to the many design faults of past models.

 With the introduction of the TermiteMansion™ V11 it has become possible for the homeowner and complete novice to treat termites by themselves due to satisfaction of termite habits.
 Previously the homeowner had no alternative than paying the huge cost of having an outsider travel to their property and inspect badly designed, time consuming monitors at an hourly charge.
 Both the large time frame of monitoring and the need for an expert are now gone.